Macario Sakay

-Macario Sakay y de León (March 1, 1878 – September 13, 1907) was a Filipino general who took part in the 1896 Philippine Revolution against the Spanish Empire and in the Philippine–American War.
+Macario Sakay y de León (March 1, 1870 – September 13, 1907) was a Filipino general who took part in the 1896 Philippine Revolution against the Spanish Empire and in the Philippine–American War.
 After the war was declared over by the United States in 1902, Sakay continued resistance by leading guerrilla raids.
 The following year he established the Tagalog Republic with himself as president.
+Sakay was executed by hanging in 1907.

 Early life

 Macario Sakay de León was born on March 1, 1878, along Tabora Street, Tondo, in the City of Manila.
 He first worked as an apprentice in a kalesa (carriage) manufacturing shop.
 He was also a tailor and a stage actor, performing in a number of plays including Principe Baldovino, Doce Pares de Francia, and Amante de la Corona.

 An original member of the Katipunan movement, which he joined in 1894, he fought alongside Andrés Bonifacio against the Spanish throughout the Philippine Revolution.
 In 1899, he continued the struggle for Philippine independence against the United States.
 Early in the Philippine–American War, he was jailed for seditious activities, and later released as part of an amnesty.